swapys7/OS-Proj_1/README.md

 1. In the end it may be more worth while to make sure the design document is perfect than to spend hours trying to pass that one last test.

 2. Copy new or modified `struct`, `struct member`, `global`, `typedef`, `enumeration`, and `static` declarations into the design document, to highlight for us the actual changes to data structures.
-Identify each's purpose in less than 25 words.
+Identify each''s purpose in less than 25 words.

 3. Describe the `algorithms` that make the code work